plivo/Plivo-Browser-SDK-v2/README.md

 ## TypeScript Support

-This BrowserSDK package includes TypeScript declarations for Plivo BrowserSDK.
+This Browser SDK package includes TypeScript declarations for Plivo Browser SDK.
 We support projects using TypeScript versions &gt;= 4.0.3.
 Read more about the benefits of TypeScript support in [this FAQ](https://support.plivo.com/hc/en-us/articles/360055776291).

 ## Set Up Development Environment